edmundhung/conform/docs/validation.md

 ### Sharing logics

-For example, you can validation logics between the server and client.
+For example, you can share validation logics between the server and client.

 ```tsx
 import type { Submission } from '@conform-to/react';